The IT Professional's Guide to Great Corporate SoundFAQ #5013

 The MXA310 array is shaped like a low-profile disc.
 It offers up to four steerable polar patterns, including a unique new toroid polar pattern that can pick up everyone around a table.
 The exciting thing about the donut-shaped toroid pattern is that it rejects overhead noise while optimizing the intelligibility of meeting participants.
 The MXA310 is also useful in reducing acoustic echo in teleconferences, making it very effective to use with single-channel systems like Webex and Skype.

 The MXA910 array represents a significant advance in ceiling microphone technology.
 Traditionally, ceiling microphones have been ineffective in terms of intelligibility due to their distance from the talker.
 The MXA910 solves that problem by using over 100 microphone elements and powerful digital signal processing to create Steerable Coverage™ that can be mapped to capture all participants, wherever they may be seated, while avoiding much of the noise from rustling papers on the table.
-The MXA910 is conveniently packaged in an enclosure that fits into a standard ceiling grid.
-Alternatively, it can be suspended from the ceiling.
-Either way, the result is invisible audio that delivers great corporate sound without marring room aesthetics.
+When mounting the MXA910, the result is invisible audio that delivers great corporate sound without marring room aesthetics.

 How-To Resource for Corporate Sound